Lord Boateng was elected Chair of the English-Speaking Union in January 2015.

 Barbara’s particular passion is to ensure that more able children and young people have the provision and opportunities to achieve their very best whatever their background or circumstances.

-Formerly a Police Detective Inspector, April joined the ESU Board of Governors in 2017 as a safeguarding specialist.
+Formerly a Police Detective Inspector, Alice joined the ESU Board of Governors in 2017 as a safeguarding specialist.

 David was awarded an OBE in 2014 for services to the retail industry and charitable work.